 Koilocytosis is caused by HPV infection, which has no known cure.
 In general, treatments for HPV target medical complications, such as genital warts, cervical precancer, and other cancers caused by HPV.

-The likelihood of recovery is higher when cervical precancer or cancer are detected and treated early.
+The is higher when cervical precancer or cancer are detected and treated early.